wp-plugins/podlove-podcasting-plugin-for-wordpress/readme.txt

 == Changelog ==

+= 1.9.8 =
+* Enhancement: WordPress has an option to close commenting for posts after a certain amount of days.
+This now also applies to podcast episodes.
+* Enhancement: Fallback for Contributor Names.
+* We had to change the generated Flattr URL for contributors in episodes to a less error prone scheme.
+Flattr counts for those buttons will therefore reset to 0 (the actual clicks are _not_ lost! they are just not displayed).
+* fix sum of all media file sizes in dashboard statistics
+* fix license URLs
+* fix feed paging issue
+* Fix: Feed Item Limit is now displayed correctly
+* Fix: Ignore deleted contributors if they were assigned to an Episode or Podcast
+* Fix: activation / deactivation of multiple modules at once works as expected now
+* add filter "podlove_enable_gzip_for_feeds" to disable gzip feed compression
+* Contributor role and group columns will be hidden if no roles or groups were added

 = 1.9.7 =
 * fix and enhance dashboard statistics
 * gender statistics: use episode contributions instead of contributors for counting